edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     $ mkdir app/api && cd app/api
     $ mkdir generate-answer && touch generate-answer/route.ts

-As the final setup step, we will install the ``common-tags`` NPM package which gives us some useful template tags to make it easier to generate HTML from our route handler.
-We will use it later when we create the prompt from user's question and related sections.
+We also need to install the ``common-tags`` NPM package (and its corresponding types package) which gives us some useful template tags that we will use later when we create the prompt from user's question and related sections.

 .. code-block:: bash

-    $ npm install common-tags
+    $ npm install common-tags @types/common-tags

 Let's talk briefly about runtimes.
 In the context of Next.js, "runtime" refers to the set of libraries, APIs, and general functionality available to your code